 Brewing coffee at home can allow us to have a quick caffeine fix whenever we want.
-To brew at home, you need to store your own coffee beans or coffee grounds.
+To brew at home, you need to store your coffee beans or coffee grounds.

-What’s the best way to store your coffee?
+So what’s the best way to store your coffee?
 There are some methods that keep our coffee flavorful and fresh and some methods that do the opposite.
 It all depends on the outside factors that can affect your coffee while being stored.

 It’s important to preserve freshness to get the best flavor possible.
 There are 4 factors in the environment that can affect the freshness of coffee: direct light, oxygen, moisture, and heat.